Helping millions of people navigate the world of technology.

 The Settings app on Windows allows you to control most things on your PC.
 You can use it to disable or enable the search highlights feature quickly.
 Here’s how you can enable or disable search highlights.

-Step 4: Scroll all the way down to More settings and toggle off the Show search highlights option.
+Step 2: Scroll down to More settings and toggle off the Show search highlights option.

 And that’s about it.
-You’ll no longer see search highlights while using Windows Search.
+You’ll no longer see search highlights while using search.
 If you’re on Windows 10, there’s a much faster way to disable search highlights.
 Right-click on the Taskbar, go to Search, and uncheck the Show search highlights option.

-Step 1: Press the Windows key + S to open Windows Search.
-Type registry editor in the box and select Run as administrator.
+Step 1: Click the search icon on the taskbar, type registry editor in the box, and select Run as administrator.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Windows Search

-Step 5: Double-click on EnableDynamicContentInWSB and change its Value data to 0 (zero) and hit OK.
+Step 4: Double-click on EnableDynamicContentInWSB and change its value data to 0 (zero) and hit OK.

-Similar to Registry Editor, Group Policy Editor also allows you to change your PC’s settings.
+Similar to the Registry Editor, the Group Policy Editor also allows you to change your PC’s settings.
 However, it’s important to note that Group Policy Editor is only available on Windows Pro, Enterprise, and Education editions.
-So, if you’re using Home edition of Windows 10 and Windows 11, you’ll have to make do with the above two methods.
+So, if you’re using the Home edition of Windows , you’ll have to make do with the above two methods.

 Step 1: Press the Windows key + R to launch the Run dialog box.
 Type in gpedit.msc in the Open field and press Enter.

-Step 2: In the Local Group Policy Editor window, select Computer Configuration.
-Then expand Administrative Templates and locate the Windows Components folder.
+Step 2: In the Local Group Policy Editor window, go to Computer Configuration > Administrative Templates > Windows Components.

 Step 3: Inside Windows Components, scroll down to locate the Search folder.

-Step 5: Select Disabled on the following window and hit Apply to save changes.
+Step 5: Select Disabled in the following window and hit Apply to save changes.

 Similarly, you can select Enabled in Step 5 to activate the search highlight functionality at any point.